Natex-corporation/cropcarbon/README.md

 2. Browse the refreshed campaign grid, transparency breakdown, and field dispatch feed to see how funding is used.
 3. Use the donation form to launch a real Stripe Checkout session—successful payments are reconciled back into the portal automatically.
 4. Click **Open Admin** in the hero to edit campaign totals or publish new field updates instantly.
-5. Refresh the page—your edits persist locally so you can continue curating without re-entry.
+5. Refresh the page—your edits persist through Firestore (or local cache if offline) so you can continue curating without re-entry.

+### 5. Connect Firebase (optional but recommended)

+- With valid Firebase credentials the portal automatically seeds Firestore with the starter projects, updates, and donations.
+- Subsequent admin changes write back to Firestore so every visitor (and device) sees the same curated content.
+- If Firebase is not configured the portal gracefully falls back to local storage so you can still demo the experience.

 ## Project Structure